New Zealand Mountains

 According to Māori legend, how were the mountains of New Zealand formed?

 Māori tradition tells that New Zealand’s mountains were once gods and warriors whose fierce battles forged the landscape.
-Viewed as sacred sites, the Māori people have deep respect for the mountains in New Zealand and a strong relationship with the land.
+Viewed as sacred sites, the Māori people have deep respect for the mountains in New Zealand and an unwavering bond with the land.

 Special reverence is given to the tallest mountains in New Zealand and the rich mythology that accompanies them.
 To stand atop a mountain peak is to stand on top of an ancestor, hence the reason why many Māori will not stand on the very top of a mountain.
 Educational tools and guidance are provided to climbers and guides who seek to summit New Zealand’s peaks to ensure that respect is maintained for the sacred nature of the mountains.

-In this article we’ll make a list of mountains in New Zealand, highlighting the 7 most impressive peaks, as well as sharing a little of the Māori legends and stories that bring the landscape to life.
+In this piece, we will compile a list of the most notable mountains in New Zealand and showcase the 7 most stunning peaks.
+Additionally, we will delve into the rich Māori legends and tales that bring the New Zealand landscape to life.

 1. Aoraki/ Mount Cook